Koyuki Miyazaki: Early career

 Miyazaki made her professional debut against Kira Matsutani at the inaugural RISE GIRLS POWER event, held on November 8, 2019.
 The fight was ruled a draw by split decision after three rounds.
 One judge scored the bout 30–29 for Miyazaki, the second scored it 30–28 for Matsutani, while the third judge scored it an event 29–29 draw.

 Miyazaki was booked to face the undefeated Karen at KNOCK OUT CHAMPIONSHIP 2 on September 13, 2020.
 She won the fight by unanimous decision.

+Miyazaki faced Ayaka at RISE DEAD OR ALIVE 2020 Osaka on November 1, 2020.
+She lost the fight by unanimous decision.

 RISE Atomweight champion

 Next Challenger tournament

-On December 24, 2020, it was revealed that RISE would hold an atomweight "Next Challenger" tournament, in order to determine the next challenger for the RISE Women's Atomweight championship, which was held at the time by Momi Furuta.
+On January 17, 2021, it was revealed that RISE would hold an atomweight "Next Challenger" tournament, in order to determine the next challenger for the RISE Women's Atomweight championship, which was held at the time by Momi Furuta.
 Miyazaki was booked to face Reina Sato in the tournament semifinals, held at RISE Girls Power 4 on January 17, 2021, while the other semifinals saw Arina Kobayashi face Nana Okuwaki.
 Miyazaki beat Sato by unanimous decision, with scores of 30–29, 30–28 and 30–27.
 Miyazaki advanced to the finals of the one-day tournament, where she faced Arina Kobayashi.
 She won the fight by unanimous decision.
 Two of the judges scored the fight 30–28 in her favor, while the third judge scored it 30–29 for Miyazaki.

 Miyazaki was booked to challenge the reigning atomweight champion Momi Furuta at RISE 147 on March 28, 2021.
 She won the fight by a narrow majority decision.
 Two of the judges awarded her a 49–48 scorecard, while the third judge scored the bout as an even 48–48 draw.